SeldonIO/seldon-core/seldon-request-logger/README.md

 ```
 make run_local
 ```
-The log output from the request-logger will show the document id.
-View the document at `localhost:9200/seldon/seldonrequest/<doc_id>`
+The log output from the request-logger will show the document id and index name, which is built from the seldon deployment name and namespace (if supplied).

+View the document at `localhost:9200/<index>/inferencerequest/<doc_id>`

 Example output is:

 ```
 {
-    "_index": "seldon",
+    "_index": "inference-log-seldon-default-seldon-single-model",
-    "_type": "seldonrequest",
+    "_type": "inferencerequest",
     "_id": "a8ea9850-7102-42c7-80d0-a6c26f1d8159",
     "_version": 4,
     "_seq_no": 3,